-The activated contactor monitoring (EDM) is assigned to indication signal output EA1.
-This signal output is thus disabled for the configuration of the signal outputs.
+The activated contactor monitoring (EDM) is assigned to indication signal outputs EA1 and/or EA2.
+These signal outputs are thus disabled for the configuration of the signal outputs.

 ♥ Click the [Confirm] button.

 9.4.4 Creating and configuring protective/warning field pairs